vala-lang/vala-docs/source/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.rst

    });

 Both forms starts the async method running with the given arguments.
-The second form in addition registers an !AsyncReadyCallback which is executed when the method finishes.
+The second form in addition registers an ``AsyncReadyCallback`` which is executed when the method finishes.
 The callback takes a source object, ``obj``, and an instance of GAyncResult, ``res``, as arguments.
 In the callback the ``.end()`` method should be called to receive the